 Many people experience profound life-changing losses.
 Nothing destroys like fire.
 So, if we can face the flames of truth as they burn away our beliefs about spiritual reality, this is a frightful experience.
 We must ignite the flame that allows us to burn away all faith.
 In doing so, we can be reborn by the ashes of mythology.

 We understand that mythology is a typology that points the way.
 It is not a reality but a word picture.
-So, we can move beyond mythology.
-And so, out of these ashes, we are reborn to experience a new reality.
-We see that we had to burn away “belief” to resurrect and become free spiritual Beings.
+So, we can move beyond mythology, and out of these ashes, we are reborn to experience a new reality.
+We see we had to burn away “belief” to resurrect and become free spiritual Beings.

 Reincarnation Versus Resurrection